It's great when I hear people talk about our passion because I firmly believe that people do their best work when they love what they do.

-Einstein may have been underselling himself here, but he has a point.
+Einstein may have been underselling himself here, but his point stands.
 The most useful talent is a desire to learn.
-And most people have that desire, up to a point.
-And when the desire to learn is applied to something you're passionate about, the magic happens.
+Most people have that desire, up to a point, but when the desire to learn is applied to something you're passionate about, the magic happens.

-Here at BabelQuest, because we get a kick out of what we do and are excited about the future, we're continually building our skills and looking ahead to where the inbound methodology is going next so that we can continue to help our clients grow.
-This has been recognised by our main partner, HubSpot.
-(See above.)
+Because we get a kick out of what we do and are constantly looking to the future, we're continually building our skills and looking ahead to where the inbound methodology is going next so that we can continue to help our clients grow.

 3. Passion is infectious

 Passion has a weird kind of semi-opposite: yawning.
-I say weird because ,while they are pretty much opposites, both are incredibly catching.
+I say weird because, while they are pretty much opposites, both are incredibly catching.
 Watch someone yawn and the chances are that you’ll want to yawn too.
 Watch someone speak with passion and chances are you’ll be inspired in some way.
-Forbes recently wrote:
+CEO Chris Myers wrote for Forbes:

 4. Passion makes work fun